o19s/grand_central/README_dockercloud.md

 1. Verify version exists in Container Registry. *We can't deploy a version which doesn't exist.
    * If so, continue
    * If not, 404
-1. Create DockerCloud Stack (?) containing app version, database, and loader
+1. Create DockerCloud Stack containing everything required.
+Stack's are named after the git version.
-1. Create Service for Stack (routes requests internally within the cluster)
 1. Proxy the original request

 *Note* that all requests will have some metrics stored to determine activity for a give stack.
 This is useful when reaping old stacks.